658 downloads since release date: 1 November 2017

 ISBN 978-1-913451-30-1

 Graham Charnock has for years been collecting his favourite UK convention reports by various hands on his website.
 These selections – plus a few afterthoughts – were brought together as an Ansible Editions ebook for the TAFF site, released 1 November 2017 with a cover image from the glory days of the 1979 Brighton Worldcon: photograph by Kevin Williams.
 Proofreading by Pat Charnock.
-129,000 words.
+129,000 words, expanded in September 2024 to over 132,000 words.

-Besides Graham Charnock himself, the contributors are: Claire Brialey, Ned Brooks, Dave Cockfield, Alan Dorey, Malcolm Edwards, Cath Gardner, Rob Hansen, Ron Holmes, Rob Jackson, Terry Jeeves, Leroy Kettle, Paul Kincaid, Ivor Latto, Sam Long, Ian Maule, Peter Nicholls, Darroll Pardoe, Tom Perry, Greg Pickersgill, Linda Pickersgill (Krawecke), Brian Parker, John Piggott, Bob Shaw, Kev Smith, Pete Taylor, D. West, Ian Williams and Kevin Williams.
+Besides Graham Charnock himself, the contributors are: Claire Brialey, Ned Brooks, Dave Cockfield, Alan Dorey, Malcolm Edwards, Cath Gardner, John Nielsen Hall (added September 2024), Rob Hansen, Ron Holmes, Rob Jackson, Terry Jeeves, Leroy Kettle, Paul Kincaid, Ivor Latto, Sam Long, Ian Maule, Peter Nicholls, Darroll Pardoe, Tom Perry, Greg Pickersgill, Linda Pickersgill (Krawecke), Brian Parker, John Piggott, Bob Shaw, Kev Smith, Pete Taylor, D. West, Ian Williams and Kevin Williams.

-This ebook became one of the most popular TAFF site downloads, and a printed paperback edition was released in December 2023: click here for more.
+This ebook became one of the most popular TAFF site downloads.
+A printed paperback edition was released in December 2023 and expanded along with the ebook in September 2024: click here for more.

 From the Introduction